Aviah/one-click-django-polls-tutorial/tutorial_part1.md

 # Django Tutorial Part 1: Create the Polls App

 This is the 1st part of the tutorial.
-Before you start make sure you reade the [intro](README.md)
+Before you start make sure you read the [intro](README.md)

 ## Start the Django Polls Tutorial

 When you add new code, like new apps, features, bugfixes etc, it's better to use a separate branch, and keep the master branch stable.
 When the master branch is stable, deployment is just pushing it to production.
 As long as the master is stable, you can experiment and develop freely on other branches, and safely deploy with the master branch.

-So, to add the polls app start with a new branch.
+So, to add the polls app, start with a new branch.

 **Make sure you are in the `site_repo` directory:**